uvde/cleveretec/README.md

 ## Command-line arguments
 I created this class [ParserRequestClient.java](https://github.com/uvde/cleveretec/blob/9ef54cfadcddeeced9886b022f02772b09c21169/src/main/java/ru/clevertec/vasili/urusov/util/ParserRequestClient.java) for parsing the information from the command-line arguments.
-It does nothing in spring app because there is a more flexible and efficient way to get the  information such as json.
+It does nothing in Spring app because there is a more flexible and efficient way to get the  information such as json.

+## Migration db
+I use FlyWay to create tables in PostgreSQL.
+It is a simple migration db in Spring App.
+[There are](https://github.com/uvde/cleveretec/blob/0e45683ec53da607db4ebbe7dc49a4f56e1f2359/src/main/resources/db/migration) SQL scripts for migration.